7RU7H/CTFs/TryHackMe/Markdown/Jurassic-Park/Jurassic-Park-Helped-Through.md

 - https://tryhackme.com/room/gallery666
 Learnt:
 - `nuclei` needs `-etags cve` to prevent autoexploiting
-- The meme are very strong with this box
+- The memes are very strong with this box
-- Start smaller in sql injection
+- Start smaller in SQL injection
 - THE NO LOGIC REQUIRED IS THE ISSUE - WHY PHIND WHY?!
 	- AND combine
 - AI has some good ideas and some really weird ideas.